Alexandra Malecki

 100 BBVs: I have certified 102 BBvs to date

 I quit my corporate job in March 2024 and committed to completing PEP2.
 At that time, I had 20 BBs that I had completed for fun but had previously given it up because suffering through an early rejection made it not fun.
-So when I committed to it completing it, I also knew that there would be many challenges that I'd have to get through.
+When I committed to completing PEP2, I knew that there would be many challenges that I'd have to get through.
 No matter what.
 There wasn't a choice to give up because my husband and kids were counting on me.
 Speaking of family, my husband and kids are the best.
 They have been my greatest supporters.
 They've literally rooted for me and helped me when things were challenging.
 They've hustled to get photos for me, read the requirements for me when my hands were full, and, honestly, countless other ways.
 My name is on here getting the glory but my husband and kids have been along there with me every step of the way.
 I think, in many ways, I wouldn't have made it this far without them to motivate me.
 The hope of getting to move to a homestead is a shared dream that we all have.

 I'd be remiss to not also acknowledge all of the permies staff that have seen me through this journey.
 I'm grateful to each of you and the care that you have in other humans that you don't know and, even more than that, each of the individual parts you play in making the world just a little bit better.
 Many thanks!!